We listed each deduction definition below. If you need more help with reporting deductions, contact us.

 Sales of purebred livestock for breeding purposes where the animals are registered with a nationally recognized breed association.
 Sellers must receive and retain an exemption certificate from the buyer.
 See the Farmers' Certificate for Wholesale Purchases and Sales Tax Exemption.
 WAC 458-20-210

 Sales of tangible personal property for use outside of Washington by residents of: Alaska, American Samoa, Alberta, Colorado, Delaware, Montana, New Hampshire, Northwest Territories, Nunavut, Oregon, and Yukon Territory.
 Tax exempt sales to these residents are at the discretion of the seller.
 Note: When making tax exempt sales, the seller must see photo identification, such as a driver's license, issued by the buyer's state of residence.
 The seller must also record certain information.
 This exemption only applies to sales of goods which will not be used in Washington.
 It does not apply to lodging, restaurant meals, or other sales which involve consumption in Washington.
-See Excise Tax Advisory (ETA) 3054.2011 and the Buyers Retail Sales Tax Exemption Certificate.
+See Excise Tax Advisory (ETA) 3054.2011.

 Network, national, or regional advertising income received by an individual broadcasting station.
 WAC 458-20-241